My all-expenses-paid work trip to Hawaii in October 2012

 A pretty young woman from Saipan named AJ (not her real name) called me on my cell phone.
 I was in my home office in San Francisco.
 She wanted me to help her with a problem in Hawaii.
 She was willing to pay for my consulting time.
 When she came to my office she brought a three inch pile of color photographs of her rented house in Hawaii.
 She came to my home office here on Santa Rosa Avenue.
 There were many many photos.
 Pix of the power pole, the transformer, the wires to the house, the electric meters, the wires under the eaves and on the outside of the house and on and on.
 She offered to pay my way to Oahu to investigate the theft of her electricity.
 I asked her why don’t you have a local electrician solve the problem?
 Her response was “Oh no, Hawaii is very small place.”

 She had been temporarily staying in New York, to help a sick relative.
 She wanted to know why her electric bills in Hawaii were higher than when she lived there!
 She wanted me to go to Hawaii and investigate and document my findings.
 I was interested.
 I said “Yes I can do that.”
 We talked for two hours here in my office and she paid me for my time and went on her way.
 She told me she will get back to me later.
-Weeks went by and I did not hear anything, so I wondered if she had changed her mind.
+Weeks went by and I did not hear anything, so I wondered if she had changed her mind about my free trip to Hawaii.
 I more or less forgot about her and a free trip to Hawaii.

 Weeks later she called to say the arrangements were made.
 “Can I leave in four days from now?”
 She assured my wife Cathy that she would take good care of me and that Cathy’s interests were foremost in her mind and “I would be protected”.
 (Smile) I cleared it with Cathy and the next day Angelina sent an email with the airplane tickets, so I started getting ready to go to Hawaii, a place that I love.